trax-project/moodle-trax-logs/doc/id.md

-# xAPI Indentification Services
+# xAPI Identification Services

 ## Purpose

-**xAPI Identification Services** is a web service provided by Trax Logs.
+**xAPI Identification Services** are web services provided by Trax Logs.

 Internally, these services are responsible for managing a stable and permanent identification of all the Moodle activities and users, as well as the anonymization of users.